DentalCare Logo

 There are four eligible team members:

-NOTE: The listed rates/hour is for illustration purposes only.
-They are not to be construed as recommended rates, which will vary by practice location.
+NOTE: The listed rates/hour is for illustration purposes only, and they should not be construed as recommended rates, which will vary by practice location.

 Total employee wages for the quarter are $33,779.